-Police on Sunday rounded up Yuri Gavrikov, the leader of a gay rights group, as he left his home to hold a one-man picket in front of the Hermitage Museum.
+Yuri Gavrikov, the leader of a gay rights group, was detained by police as he left his home to hold a one-man picket in front of the Hermitage Museum.

-Several other gay activists, who held individual pickets on the square, were assailed by veterans of Russian Airborne Forces, who tore up their posters.
-Police quickly took the gay activists away.
+Veterans of Russian Airborne Forces confronted several other gay activists, who held individual pickets near the Hermitage, and tore up their posters.
+Police quickly took the gay activists away, even though the law allows one-person pickets without permission from authorities.

 Paratroopers gathered in many Russian cities to mark the Airborne Forces Day on Sunday.